tjay1760/The-coding-challenge/progess.md

 - what is the base case?
 - least amont of work required to reach the base case
-- uderstand callstack to understand recursion uses implicit stack (has a con of memory issues) benefit can redce time complexity using memoization
+- uderstand callstack to understand recursion
+- each new call to the recursion method is added to the top of the stack. when eend condition is met the methods start being poped off the callstack uses implicit stack (has a con of memory issues) benefit can redce time complexity using memoization good with recursive DS sch as trees and graphs